Szomszédok: Filming locations

 The main filming location of the series was at Csiki-hegyek Street 1, where the production team first rented and then bought a whole floor.
 Alma's cafe was located at the corner of Alkotás Street és Tartsay Vilmos Street in the District XII.

 Reruns

 After some time off the air, Szomszédok was rerun on M1 (Hungary's terrestrial broadcast public television channel) until 13 March 2015.
-The rerun was initially narrated by computer text inserts, mainly to guide those too young to remember the late communist era (e.g. how much bread cost that time or what significance a particular public figure in mention had at the time).
-The original cast and director of the series publicly protested against this practice and the information text bubbles were discontinued after a few episodes.
-Reruns of this programme is now shown on its sister channel, the classic channel M3.
+The reruns were initially narrated by computer text inserts, mainly to guide those too young to remember the late communist era (e.g. how much bread cost that time or what significance a particular public figure that was mentioned had at the time).
+The original cast and director of the series publicly protested against this practice, and the information text bubbles were discontinued after a few episodes.
+Reruns of this programme are now shown on its sister channel, the classic channel M3.

 Nowadays, it has only a fraction of its original viewership, as its role has been taken over by Barátok közt, a more vivid and up-to-date daily soap opera produced by the commercial RTL Klub television.